Does home insurance cover wildfires? (2026)

 Wildfire insurance as an add-on is common in states like California, where wildfires are frequent, as wildfires cause billions of dollars of loss in these states.

-Dwelling coverage costs will depend on the size of your home and location, as well as the risk of wildfire in your state (Read More: Cheapest Homeowners Insurance Companies).
+Dwelling coverage costs will depend on the size of your home and location, as well as the risk of wildfire in your state.
+Read More: Cheapest Homeowners Insurance Companies

 For example, fire insurance in Washington State or California may be harder to find as you are shopping for home insurance in high fire-risk areas.
+If you have trouble getting wildfire insurance after a fire, your state insurance department can help you find policies that cover wildfires.

 Michelle Robbins Licensed Insurance Agent